Images – Copyright Informationfrance.

 Fontainebleau, in the heart of the Seine et Marne, is an imposing and elegant structure which expanded over the decades with the additions of various French sovereigns.
 Set in the midst of a vast forest of some seventeen thousand hectares, a fortified castle existed on this site as far back as the 12th century but now only the Keep in the Oval Courtyard remains from this early period.
 The varied styles of architecture are indicative of the ongoing development of the palace from the 16th to the 19th century.
 The grounds are superb with different features ranging from the 1200 meter long canal and basin of waterfalls of Louis XIV to the Grand Parterre of Le Vau and Le Notre, Diana’s garden, the English garden and the beautiful carp pond, scene of fireworks and water tournaments with its elegant Pavilion, built in 1622 by Le Vau and where suppers were held for crowned heads including in 1717, the Czar, Peter the Great.
 A good way to view the grounds in style is by calêche.

-Hotels in Fontainebleau
+Book a Hotel in Fontainebleau

 The Palace 1

 The Palace extends across four courtyards, running from west to east and covering over three hectares in all, which gives some idea of the overall scale of this monumental work of art.
 The most imposing of these is the White Horse Courtyard, forming the main entrance and once the site of a convent which was incorporated into the royal Palace by Francois I. The first horseshoe staircase built during the reign of Henri 11 was replaced in the 17th century and it was here that Napoleon bid farewell before leaving for Elba in 1814.
 The courtyard is named after a plaster horse, inspired by a statue of Marcus Aurelius in Rome , erected in the period of Catherine de Medici, but which disappeared around 1626.

 The Palace 2